Rafael Correa: 2012 Ecuadorian protests

 Ecuador's largest advocacy group for Indians, the Confederation of Indigenous Nationalities of Ecuador, planned a two-week march to Quito beginning on Thursday to protest Correa's land and water policies that they say were hurting their way of life.
 Correa condemned the action and accused them of being hypocrites for having allied with the extreme right, of seeking to exploit mining for themselves and of trying to destabilize his government, urging his followers to mobilize against them.
 The Indians were supported by the Popular Democratic Movement, a leftist party, the National Union of Educators and CONAIE, which supported Correa at the start of his administration in 2007 but soon moved to the opposition.

 The support march on the Government concentrated on thousands of demonstrators coming from different zones that met in a park where they enjoyed artistic shows put on to celebrate the Woman's International Day.
 The march began in an Amazon region to the southeast and it arrived in Quito on 22 March.
 It had the support of the teachers' organizations and students.

 Correa declared that the protests were intended to destabilize his government and he encouraged his followers "to keep mobilized until March 22"... "to resist peacefully.
 Those in favor of the Government also announced countermarches in various localities, such as in Cuenca where they had a concentration that gathered around fifteen thousand people.

 Sex education and contraceptive services

 Correa established the National Interagency Strategy for Family Planning and the Prevention of Teen Pregnancies (ENIPLA) in 2011.
 It had an annual budget of $2 million and focused on preventive doctor visits and family planning, including access to the morning-after pill.
-In the four years since ENIPLA was established pregnancies amongst women between the ages of 11 and 14 decreased by 18 percent.
+In the four years since ENIPLA was established pregnancies amongst girls between the ages of 11 and 14 decreased by 18 percent.
 At the end of 2014 Correa replaced ENIPLA with Plan Familia (a family-based abstinence only program).
 One study found that this shift led to an increase in teenage pregnancy in Ecuador.